-Many people may not be familiar with what a real estate wholesaler does, but it is pretty simple.
-A wholesaler either buys and sells houses very quickly without doing any repairs or they get a property under contract and assign the contract to another buyer.
-Many real estate investors start out in wholesaling because it can be an inexpensive way to make money in real estate.
-Most people who want to wholesale don’t make a lot of money because they give up due to the hard work and the dedication it takes to build a successful wholesaling business.
-However, the investors who set up a successful wholesaling business can make a lot of money very quickly.
+Many people may not be familiar with what a real estate wholesaler does, but it is pretty simple: a wholesaler buys and sells houses very quickly without doing any repairs, or they get a property under contract and assign the contract to another buyer.
+Many real estate investors start out in wholesaling because it can be an inexpensive way to make money.
+Honestly, most people who want to wholesale don’t make a lot of money because they give up due to the hard work and the dedication it takes to build a successful wholesaling business.
+The wholesalers who stick to it, build systems, and persevere can make millions of dollars in the business.

 How does a wholesale deal work?